tbidne/shrun/documentation/development.md

 CLI + TOML -> Merged -> Env
 ```

-That is, we combine the `CLI` and `TOML` configuration (with `CLI` taking precedence) to produce a `Merged` configuration.
+We combine the `CLI` and `TOML` configuration (with `CLI` taking precedence) to produce a `Merged` configuration.
 We then turn that into the `Env` that is actually used to run our application.
 The `Merged` config is quite close to `Env`, though the latter will actually initialize resources as needed e.g. opening file handles.

 In order to tame the number of types and impose some order, we employ the *Trees That Grow* approach.
 That is, data types are indexed by another type, which is then used as a parameter to a type family.

-That is, we separate our configuration into **phases**, so that we can reuse the same types, while varying the fields as necessary:
+In particular, we separate our configuration into **phases**, so that we can reuse the same types, while varying the fields as necessary:

 ```haskell
 data ConfigPhase